mobizt/Firebase-ESP32/src/README.md

 return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonData will return the JSON string value of the payload returned from the server.

-Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.

 If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

 If the operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.
-Also call [FirebaseData object].jsonData to get the current JSON string value [FirebaseData object].jsonObject to get the FirebaseJson object.
+Also call [FirebaseData object].jsonData to get the current JSON string value [FirebaseData object].to<FirebaseJson>() to get the FirebaseJson object.

+Also call [FirebaseData object].dataType or [FirebaseData object].dataTypeNum to determine what type of data successfully stores in the database.

+And [FirebaseData object].to<FirebaseJson>() and [FirebaseData object].to<FirebaseJson *>() will return reference to object and pointer to FirebaseJson object from payload.

 ```C++